deepbands/buildseg/docs/train/to_static.md

     backbone_indices: [0]
   ```

+The currently available config file is located in trained/to_ static folder.

 ## Convert

 Executing the following command in the PaddleSeg's directory after ensuring that PaddleSeg is installed correctly, and the prediction model will be saved in the output folder.